open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 `/tmp/otelcol/file_storage/filelogreceiver/receiver_filelog_` file:
 * The number after `file_input.knownFiles` reflects the number of log files being tracked.
 * If this number is `N`, the subsequent `N` lines contain details of each log file being tracked.
 Each line is JSON-formatted.
   * The details contain the fingerprint of the log file, how much of the log file's contents the `filelog` receiver has consumed, the file name, and some other details.
+  * The fingerprint of the log file, stored in the `.Fingerprint.first_bytes` JSON field, is a base64-encoding of the first `B` bytes of the log file, where `B` corresponds to the value specified by the `fingerprint_size` configuration setting of the `filelog` receiver.
+If the log file has fewer bytes than `B`, the fingerprint is calculated from the available bytes and is re-calculated when the file grows, until it reaches `B` bytes.

 When another log entry is added to the same log file, the contents of the `/tmp/otelcol/file_storage/filelogreceiver/receiver_filelog_` file change to reflect this new state.
 Note that the offset has been incremented by the size of the new entry, in bytes.